lucioleKi/FogOfLove/README.md

 # FogOfLove
 A console version of the two-player board game Fog of Love.
-Still in progress.
+All game functions are now completed.
+Testing in progress.

+---Development Log---

 6/25/2022